Adaptive Listening™

 Uncover a better way to listen that goes beyond active listening and paying attention.
 Learn about the way you prefer to listen, and adapt to meet the needs of others.

-As anyone who has played can tell you, it’s rare for the original word to make it all the way to the end.
+Have you ever played a game of telephone?
+The concept is simple.
 Somehow “tiger” can turn into “elephant” and “happy birthday” can turn into “goodnight.”
 It’s an intriguing phenomenon.

-While email is seen as preferred in many situations, it was also one of people’s least favorite channels to use when communicating in a work setting.
-To maximize email and share information to others in a short and concise manner, a quick tip is to include a Slidedoc™ to better organize and deliver detailed information that supports the message you’re sending.
-In fact, we saw strong preferences for Slidedocs, and other readable documents like PDF’s, when sharing data insights to internal stakeholders and the public.
+To maximize the use of email, and to share information to others in a short and concise manner, a quick tip is to include a Slidedoc™ to better organize and deliver detailed information that supports the message you’re sending.
+In fact, we saw strong preferences for Slidedocs®, and other readable documents like PDFs, when sharing data insights with internal stakeholders and the public.

 When communication is more urgent, or when employees want to communicate in real-time, email is clearly not the best go-to.
 Instant messaging (IM) and chat apps are far better.
 In fact, we found IM was even preferred in these situations over phone or video conferencing.
 Given IMs are often very short, it is critical to be thoughtful about your phrasing to avoid miscommunication and a reduction in productivity.
 (Remember our game of telephone?)

-Remote and hybrid work also has implications for how we collaborate with our colleagues.
+Remote and hybrid work have implications for how we collaborate with our colleagues.
 As Salesforce says, “We aren’t just changing where we work, but how we work.
 Just like maintaining long-distance relationships with friends through technology, new hybrid working models are challenging workers to collaborate with their colleagues in new and different ways.”

 Duarte’s research found that when it comes to real-time collaborating or brainstorming, meetings are preferred (in-person followed by online).
 This makes sense because brainstorming and collaborating tend to be most effective when we are synchronously working together.
 Given the nature of our flexible work today, however, that’s not always feasible.
 That’s when online asynchronous tools can help fill the gaps.